I really like this.

 There’s some new cycling training stuff from XERT released today and I’ve included the press release and some links, below.
 I’ve had a little look at it and ‘mild’ play with it recently.

-This type of use of technology I DO see as moving AUTOMATED training forwards.
 It’s by no means near the limit of what can be achieved.
-As I hinted at, above, adaptation can be handled on a macro level; holistic levels of strain and recovery can be dialled in with HRV analysis; Muscle oxygen data could be brought into play; as could hydration levels .
+As I hinted at, above, adaptation can be handled on a macro level; holistic levels of strain and recovery can be dialled in with HRV analysis; Muscle oxygen data could be brought into play; as could hydration levels.
+And so on…

 It’ll be a while before our sheds become medical-grade training labs!!

 I’m toying with doing a review on this but to really see the benefits of some of the hard sessions might perhaps need me to be in a different part of my training plan.
 We’ll see.

 I think this is all free to try for a month or so give it a go.